openbridge/embedded-api/custom-gpt-docs/Readme.md

-This directory contains documents that can be used to create a customGPT.

-Make something that is similar to this.  https://docs.Openbridge.com/chatgpt/expert in this file.

-Include different yaml files for configuration but make some clarifications.
-Break up service API config into multiple scenarios.

-# Openbridge GPT (probably have tom write something here.)
+# Openbridge GPT (probably have tom write something here current 4 paragraphs are placeholder from 3rd party site make sure to change.)
 At Openbridge, we are convinced that the true productivity of teams can only be unlocked through the flexibility of our product.
 Thus, we provide our API endpoints in expert mode to ensure maximum flexibility.

 In contrast to Openbridge's GPT in standard mode, where you have limited control over the output, in expert mode, you customize your GPT configuration and utilize Openbridge's endpoints for specific actions.
 You are not just limited to utilize Openbridge for actions; you can also integrate other powerful actions too, such as Zapier.